Are you an adviser? Go to Unbiased Pro

 Choosing one of these funds means you don’t need to research and analyse each stock.

-An experienced, independent financial adviser can advise you on the best funds to choose from.
+An experienced financial adviser can advise you on the best funds to choose from.

 Learn more: what's the difference between ETFs and index funds?

-It makes sense to take an increasingly conservative approach to managing your wealth as you approach retirement.
+It makes sense to keep reassessing your risk profile and financial needs as you approach retirement.

 Depending on your situation, that might mean moving your investments into bonds, prioritising your pension or boosting your rainy-day fund.